Anime: Najica Blitz Tactics

-- The Gunslinger: Najica, although at first she uses plastic bullets.
+- The Gunslinger: Najica, although she strictly uses nonlethal bullets.

-- Hand Cannon: Lila's standard gun is almost as big as her lower arm.
+- Hand Cannon: Lila's standard gun, a 10" Desert Eagle VII, is almost as big as her lower arm.

 - Hyperspace Arsenal: The agent Fanc pulls out an Uzi while riding a motorcycle seemingly out of nowhere.
 But it gets ridiculous when he then did the same with a PGM Hecate II.

 - Imperial Stormtrooper Marksmanship Academy: It is not at all uncommon for Najica to stand in the middle of a hail of machine gun fire from multiple opponents, without moving or getting hit.